etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 Things [we think] we buy
 ========================

-Home automation is a hot topic for a long time.
-We are already beyond the features that Bradbury was thinking about -- automatic lighting, heating, irrigation and monitoring is here.
-But human imagination and (desire for comfort) proves to have no limits!
+Home automation is a hot topic for quite some time.
+We are already beyond the features that Bradbury was thinking about -- we already have automatic lighting, heating and irrigation.

 Nowdays one can have a personal home assistant that understands human speech.
 You can instruct it to dim the lights and control the thermostat, maintain shopping list and set alarms.
 You can tell it to tune into specific radio station or play the music of your choice.

-If you are not in mood to talk to your personal assistant, just press an Amazon Dash Button and get stuff shipped to your home.
-Possibly by an Amazon PrimeAir delivery drone.
+If you are not in mood to talk to your personal assistant, just press an Amazon Dash Button and get stuff shipped to your doorstep.
+Possibly by a delivery drone.

 Then there are medical applications.
-Automatic insulin pumps and pacemakers are already widely used.
+Automatic drug infusion pumps and pacemakers are already widely used by the patients.

-And the weird stuff - computers are finding their ways into traditionally low-tech things like hygiene items and sleeping gear.
+And then the arguably weird stuff - computers are finding their ways into traditionally low-tech things like this smart brush (which analyses the health of your hair) or smart mattress (which sends you SMS when something is hapening on your bad while you are away) or this doggy phone or a poor man's way of adding Internet connection to an old-style, off-line things.

-Now, it can get creepy.
-It is no secret that relationships and sex are among the big technology drivers.
-Of course IoT businesses address that demand.
-Look at this remote kissing gadget!
+Now, things can get creepy.
+Look at this kiss messenger!
 The telepresence technology is frightening and amazing!
 Security vulnerabilities in that area might be hilarious and tragic in equal measure.

-In this talk I won't go any further down this topic.
-If you are interested, I can refer you to this book and same-named international conference held in UK.
+I won't go any further down this topic.
+For whoever is interested, I can refer you to this awesome book.

 Things we buy
 =============